 MR HOBBS OF END STREET

 For ‘End Street’ you should really read Earlham St., and the hero of the book Mr Hobbs is the proprietor of a hardware shop which is none other than the former F.W.
 Collins, now The Vintage Showroom, at 14 Earlham Street.
-Even Mr Hobbs’ unique invention of elastic glue, which he uses to foil the wicked developers, is borrowed from F. W. Collins the original hardware shop owners.
+Even Mr Hobbs’ unique invention of elastic glue, which he uses to foil the wicked developers, is borrowed from F. W. Collins the original hardware shop owner.

-This modern day parable is a halcyon view of days gone by and the innocence of childhood, made all the more pleasant because it was a gift from the Collins family.
+This modern-day parable is a halcyon view of days gone by and the innocence of childhood made all the more pleasant because it was a gift from the Collins family.
 Thank you!